nigelfiler/Qumu/README.md

 This repository contains sample code demonstrating how to interact with the **Qumu Cloud** platform using its API.

 The examples provided can be used as standalone utilities for test purposes or as reference code for integration into other platforms.

+**These samples are neither endorsed or supported by Qumu.**

 ---